-5 Reasons SPOILER's Death in The Last Jedi Was Sloppy
+5 Reasons Luke's Fate in The Last Jedi Was Sloppy

 If this article's title wasn't warning enough, spoilers for The Last Jedi (and prior Star Wars movies) ahead.